kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 }
 ```

 The nested fields select existing LWS structure.
-Users do not repeat replica
-counts, pod templates, or runtime group instances inside `spec.scheduling`.
+Replica counts and pod
-Leader and worker use separate Go structs even though their initial fields are
+templates are not repeated.
+Leader and worker use distinct structs so a
-identical, so a future role-specific field can be added without changing the
+future role-specific field does not change the sibling API.
-other role's API.

-The embedded policy and disruption union members are intentionally empty
+Empty policy and disruption union members select behavior:
-today.
-Their presence selects behavior; they are not no-ops:

 | Materialized level | `basic: {}` | `gang: {}` | `single: {}` | `all: {}` |
 | --- | --- | --- | --- | --- |
 | PodGroup leaf | Schedule member pods independently; no gang admission.
 Other configured WAS behavior still applies. | Admit at least `minCount` member pods together. | Member pods may be disrupted independently. | Member pods are disrupted as a unit. |
 | CompositePodGroup | Schedule child groups independently.
 Each child retains its own policy. | Admit at least `minGroupCount` child groups together. | Child groups may be disrupted independently. | Child groups are disrupted as a unit. |

-`minGroupCount` always counts immediate child groups, not pods.
-At the LWS root
+`minGroupCount` counts immediate child groups.
+At the LWS root each child is
-each child is one replica CPG.
-At a replica CPG the two children are the leader
+one replica CPG; default is `replicas`.
+At a replica CPG the children are the
-and worker PodGroups, so the only meaningful explicit values are `1` and `2`,
+leader and worker PodGroups, so the only valid explicit values are `1` and
-and the default is `2`.
-A value of `1` does not select a role; users that need a
+`2` (default `2`). `1` does not select a role; a Basic leader plus worker Gang
-Basic leader and a Gang of workers configure those leaf policies directly.
-Phase 2 validation rejects a replica-level value greater than `2`.

-Direct composition does not remove LWS-specific lowering:
+is configured on the leaves.
+Phase 2 rejects replica `minGroupCount > 2`.

+Lowering a composite-level block to a Phase-1 PodGroup:

 | Embedded input | Flat target | Composite target |
 | --- | --- | --- |